At least they can agree on the dirt bikes.

 “Keep calling the police,” Bernstein advised.
 “The police department makes their deployment decisions based on complaints.”

 He said he was considering a comprehensive approach to dealing with the drug problem by involving the health department, housing department and other agencies.
 He cited a combination of drug-screening programs to help addicts, the mayor’s Vacants-to-Value housing program to reduce the number of boarded-up properties, and community gardens and volunteer patrols as ways to collectively create “sustainable safe zones.”

 “We’re getting ready to do this in one area, and I’m seriously thinking of Westport as another.
 Seriously thinking.”

 On that note, Bernstein excused himself, saying he had another commitment, and was out the door with his bodyguard.

 Back in the chilly meeting room, Linda Towe was saying that crime seemed to be getting worse in Westport.
 Ruth Sherrill, president of the Westport Improvement Association, disagreed, but only somewhat.

 Stabbings, beatings and drug dealing have been a constant for years, she said.
 What’s changed is that crime has penetrated into the heart of the community.

-It flares up from Waterview Avenue to Manokin Street, but is especially concentrated around the Light Rail stop, which lies between the waterfront cleared in anticipation of Turner’s glitz skyscrapers and the inland houses built for factory workers whose factories have long disappeared.
+It flares up from Waterview Avenue to Manokin Street, but is especially concentrated around the Light Rail stop, which lies between a waterfront cleared in anticipation of Turner’s glitzy skyscrapers and rows of modest houses built for factory workers whose factories have long since disappeared.

-“It’s the children that really worry us,” Sherrill continued, “cause the streets are taking hold of them.
+“It’s the children that really worry us cause the streets are taking hold of them,” Sherrill continued.